olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/PayMyBuddy/README.md

 The first two elements are already filled-in in the file, please ensure to fill-in yourself username and password corresponding to your configuration.

-(Please note that for sake of simplicity, configuration files for other branches are already filled-in)
+> Please note that for sake of simplicity, configuration files for other branches are already filled-in

 2 - Database creation and initialization :
 - First you need to create a database called : *PayMyBuddyProd*
-- Then you need to launch the SQL file called *DatabaseInitialization.sql* -> This file is used to create the tables and populate some first elements.
+- Then you need to launch the SQL file called *DatabaseInitialization.sql*

+> This file is used to create the tables and populate some first elements.

 ### Features